 File a search request for a mandate

-Your notary is obliged to declare the receipt of your notarized will or mandate to the Registers
+Your notary is obliged to declare and register your notarized will or notarized protective mandate to the Registers

 The Chambre des notaires du Québec Register of Testamentary Dispositions was created in 1961 so that people’s last testament could be found with certainty during the liquidation of their succession.
 In 1991, the Chambre created a registration system for mandates in case of incapacity.
 Notaries are obliged, on pain of a fine, to register all wills and mandates they receive with the Registers.
 As such, this centralized system offers many benefits: